 If you take a walking tour, you'll be able to explore the bazaars and unusual attractions, such as the flower market and Ayurvedic herb market.
 You can also visit artisans, a community of boatmen, and Juna Akhara where sadhus live.

 Festivals and Events

 The biggest festival of the year in Varanasi is Dev Deepavali (or Dev Diwali).

 Not to be confused with Diwali, this festival happens 15 days later, on Kartik Purnima (in October or November).
 The gods are believed to come to earth to bathe in the Ganges River on this day, and the ghats are decorated with rows and rows of lamps.
 Their glow creates an evocative spectacle.
 A five-day Ganga Mahotsav festival is also held in Varanasi at the same time.
 The focus is on live classical music and dance.

 Other important occasions in Varanasi include Maha Shivratri and Buddha Purnima (Buddha's birthday).
 The five-day Dhrupad Mela music festival happens at Tulsi Ghat, usually in March after Maha Shivratri.
 It's organized by the Sankat Mochan Foundation.

 Where to Stay

-If possible, stay in a hotel that faces the Ganges River so you can watch all the goings-on along the ghats.
-Here's the pick of the riverside hotels in Varanasi.
+Ideally, stay in a hotel that faces the Ganges River so you can watch all the goings-on along the ghats.
+Here's the pick of riverside hotels in Varanasi for all budgets.

 A side trip to Sarnath, around 20 minutes from Varanasi, is worthwhile.
 This is where the Buddha gave his first discourse.
-In contrast to the hustle and bustle of hectic Varanasi, it's a peaceful place where you can wander around the grassy gardens and ruins of Buddhist stupas.
+In contrast to the craziness of Varanasi, it's a peaceful place where you can wander around the grassy gardens and ruins of Buddhist stupas.